ocehuem/novel-website/README.md

 # novel-website
-This is a novel website I have created from basic based on my interest in reading novels as a fellow reader and also as my first project experience from scratch.
+This is a novel website I have created to upload the novel I am writing and also as my first project experience from scratch.